Kansas City Repertory Theatre: The Rep under Patricia McIlrath (1964–1985)

-The Rep under George Keathley (1985-2000)
+The Rep under George Keathley (1985–2000)

-An extensive search for Dr. McIlrath's successor led to the appointment of George Keathley as the new artistic director.
+An extensive search for McIlrath's successor led to the appointment of George Keathley as the new artistic director.
 With thirty-five years of experience in acting, directing, and producing, Keathley built on the traditions of the company while introducing new dimensions and programming to the theatre.
 He introduced Rep audiences to such contemporary writers as Athol Fugard, David Mamet and Peter Shaffer, and continued the classic tradition with Shakespeare, Sophocles and Molière.
 At his retirement in 2000, Keathley had personally directed 49 productions.
 Costin, who died in 2005, also retired in 2000, after completing thirty-six years at the administrative helm of the organization.

-It was under the leadership of Costin and Keathley that the theater experienced explosive growth in both its artistic and administrative operations.
-Keathley created productions that achieved critical acclaim and attracted artists and audiences.

-Costin, at the same time, built on the partnership he had created between UMKC and the Rep decades before.
-His ability to attract and retain creative managers supported Keathley's work on the stage.

-Upon their retirements, at the celebration welcoming their successor Peter Altman, Keathley and Costin each offered a gift symbolizing the passing of their legacies to him.
-For Keathley the gift was a glass elephant from the original production of The Glass Menagerie given to him by Tennessee Williams many years before.
-Keathley's gift symbolized the artistic history on which Altman could build.
+Upon their retirements, at the celebration welcoming their successor, Peter Altman, Keathley and Costin each offered a gift symbolizing the passing of their legacies to him.
+For Keathley, the gift was a glass elephant from the original production of The Glass Menagerie, which was given to him by Tennessee Williams many years before.

 Costin's gift to Altman was an audience base of 100,000 and cash reserves and endowment funds of more than $10 million, making the Rep one of the nation's most financially stable institutions.
 Costin's gift provided Altman with resources to build on the artistic legacies of his predecessors.

-The Rep under Peter Altman (2000-2007)
+The Rep under Peter Altman (2000–2007)

 A new era for the company began with Peter Altman assuming leadership in 2000 as producing artistic director.
 Altman came to the Rep after eighteen years as founding producing director of the Huntington Theatre Company in Boston.
 Under his direction and that of the theater's board of directors, led by William C. Nelson, Kansas City Rep was committed to building on its four-decade tradition, expanding its audience, upgrading and diversifying its range of artists, and extending its repertoire to include new work and large-scale classics.
-The Board of Directors voted in 2004 to rename the company Kansas City Repertory Theatre to reflect better its identity, location, and audience.
-That same year a major refurbishment of Spencer Theatre was completed.
+The board of directors voted in 2004 to rename the company Kansas City Repertory Theatre to reflect better its identity, location, and audience.
+That same year, a major refurbishment of Spencer Theatre was completed.

-The Rep under Eric Rosen (2007-2012)
+The Rep under Eric Rosen (2007–2018)

-Kansas City Repertory Theatre appointed Eric Rosen as its new Artistic Director in 2007.
-He was a co-founder and artistic director of About Face Theatre, a nationally recognized LGBT theatre located in Chicago, and is a leader in the development of new work and a playwright.
+Kansas City Repertory Theatre appointed Eric Rosen as its new artistic director in 2007.
+He was a co-founder and artistic director of About Face Theatre, an LGBT theatre located in Chicago, and is involved in the development of new work and a playwright.